durdenx96/placeandtime-web/content/post/AI/index.md

 "Why did the AI go to therapy?
 Because it was feeling existential and questioning its purpose."

 First time I actually got a funny one in less than 5 tries.
 Granted ChatGPT might not be on comedic par with Kat Williams anytime soon, everyone that makes a career of digital services understands The ramifications.
 "AI", although incredibly hyped, has changed the way we work, the way we interact with and consume data.
-Smarter, faster and better.
 From automating mundane tasks to unlocking new levels of creativity and efficiency, AI can be a powerful tool for businesses of all sizes.
 But how exactly can you leverage this cutting-edge technology to boost your bottom line?
 Let's dive in.

 1. Automate Repetitive Tasks: